The safety profile of DUPIXENT in adolescents through Week 16 was

 fOther herpes simplex virus infection cluster includes herpes simplex, genital herpes, herpes simplex otitis externa, and herpes virus infection, but excludes eczema herpeticum.1

-gDRI12544, QUEST, and VOYAGE are part of the asthma clinical trial program; SINUS-24 and SINUS-52 are part of the chronic rhinosinusitis with nasal polyposis clinical trial program; PRIME and PRIME2 are part of the prurigo nodularis clinical trial program.1
+gDRI12544, QUEST, and VOYAGE are part of the asthma clinical trial program; SINUS-24 and SINUS-52 are part of the chronic rhinosinusitis with nasal polyps clinical trial program; PRIME and PRIME2 are part of the prurigo nodularis clinical trial program.1

 Numerically fewer adolescent patients treated with DUPIXENT developed skin infections compared with placebo in AD-1526 (11% vs 20%)2,h

-Discontinuation rates in adolescents due to adverse events with DUPIXENT were comparable to those with placebo2,3
+h Data reflect adjudicated nonherpetic skin infections through Week 16.Discontinuation rates in adolescents due to adverse events with DUPIXENT were comparable to those with placebo2,3

 - 0% of adolescent patients treated with DUPIXENT discontinued treatment through Week 16 vs 1.2% of adolescent patients treated with placebo discontinued through Week 16 (AD-1526)